xwmx/nb/README.md

   Create a new note.

-  If no arguments are passed, a new blank note file is opened with `$EDITOR`.
+  If no arguments are passed, a new blank note file is opened with `$EDITOR`, currently set to 'code'.
 If a non-option argument is passed, `nb` will treat it as a <filename≥ if a file extension is found.
-If no file extension is found, `nb` will treat the string as <content> and will create a new note without opening the editor. `nb add` can also create a new note with piped content.
+  If no file extension is found, `nb` will treat the string as
+  <content> and will create a new note without opening the editor.
+  `nb add` can also create a new note with piped content.

   `nb` creates Markdown files by default.
 To create a note with a different file type, use the extension in the filename or use the `--type`